(n) Provisions, Contingent Liabilities and Contingent Assets

 Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market Risk comprises three types of risk: a) Interest Rate Risk b) Currency Risk and
+Market Risk comprises three types of risk: a.)
+Interest Rate Risk, b.)
+Currency Risk and c.)
+Other Price Risk such as equity price risk etc.

 Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's exposure to changes in interest rates relates primarily to the Company's outstanding floating rate debt inclued in borrowings.
+The Company’s exposure to changes in interest rates relates primarily to the Company’s outstanding floating rate debt included in borrowings.

 Currency Risk

-The Company is exposed to foreign exchange risk arising from foreign currency transactions with respect to the AED.
+The Company has a Foreign Representative Office in Dubai since March 07, 2021 vide its approval from UAE Government and renewed till March 06, 2026.
+The Company has Fixed Assets, Current Assets, Current liabilities and Expenses of Foreign Representative office situated at Dubai (UAE): The Company is exposed to foreign exchange risk arising from foreign currency transactions with respect to the AED.
 Foreign Currency Risk is the risk that the Fair Value or Future Cash Flows of an exposure will fluctuate because of changes in foreign currency rates.
 Exposures can arise on account of the various assets and liabilities which are denominated in currencies other than Indian Rupee.

-40. DIVIDENDS
+39 DIVIDENDS

-The final dividends on shares is recorded as a liability on the date of approval by the shareholders and interim dividends are recorded as a liability on the date of declaration by the Company's Board of Directors.
-Income Tax consequences of dividends on financial instruments classifies as equity will be recognised according to where the entity originally recognised those past transactions or events that generated distributable profits.
+The final dividends on shares is recorded as a liability on the date of approval by the shareholders and interim dividends are recorded as a liability on the date of declaration by the Company’s Board of Directors.
+Income Tax consequences of dividends on financial instruments classifies as equity will be recognized according to where the entity originally recognized those past transactions or events that generated distributable profits.

 The Company declares and pay the dividends in Indian rupee.
 Companies are required to pay/distribute dividend after deducting applicable withholding income taxes.
 The remittance of dividends outside India is governed by Indian law on foreign exchange and is also subject to withholding tax at applicable rates.